hanbollar/Poisson-Disk-Sampler/README.md

 As Bridson's previously linked paper delineates, his algorithm easily extends to n-dimensions while still running in O(N) time to generate the requested N Poisson Disk Samples [aka running proportional to the number of requested samples].
 Additionally, in contrast with Dunbar and Humphrey's approach, once the samples are picked from the appropriate region, Bridson's algorithm uses rejection sampling [when an existing valid sample no longer has any other new/valid samples within its valid sample range it is no longer a valid sample] instead of using the clear-cut restrictions to compute the allowed sampling region.
 This is beneficial as it allows the sampling to develop more organically thus reducing the chaotic-ness of the random selection, speeding up the process as a whole.

 ### The Algorithm:

+/--- to write out ---/

+### My Implementation:

+- BVH structure to maintain that sample locations are actually within the object
+- 2D/3D background grid used for allocation and speeding up search for nearby samples
+- somethingsomethingsomethingsomething